Mofongo: In popular culture

 Food Network chef and host Guy Fieri featured mofongo from Benny's Seafood (in Miami, Florida) and from El Bohio (in San Antonio, Texas) on two separate episodes of his show Diners, Drive-Ins and Dives.
 He liked the dish so much that he called it the "best fried thing I ever ate" on an episode of the show The Best Thing I Ever Ate.

 An episode of the Travel Channel's Man v.
 Food Nation, set in Harlem, showed the host Adam Richman visiting a Spanish Harlem restaurant called La Fonda Boricua, where they make a giant 12-plantain mofongo called the Mofongaso.

+Mofongo is so important in the Puerto Rican culture that it is sung and mentioned in numerous songs, including "Mofongo pelao" by Ismael Rivera, "mofongo" by Simon Montserrat & Djeli, "pun pun catalú" by Celia Cruz, "mofongo" by Lamborginny, "y no hago mas na" and "el menu" by El Gran Combo de Puerto Rico, and "mangú y mofongo" by Unción Tropical and Isabel Valdez, a song about a Dominican bringing mangú and a Puerto Rican bringing mofongo.
 Perhaps the oldest song mentioning mofongo is called "Puertorriqueño" by Joe Valle and César Concepción.

-On Saturday Night Live, David Ortiz (a recurring impression played by Kenan Thompson) frequently refers to the dish when describing his "big lunch".
+On Saturday Night Live, David Ortiz (a recurring character played by Kenan Thompson) frequently refers to the dish when describing his "big lunch".

 Mofongo was mentioned numerous times on the 1970s U.S. NBC situation comedy Sanford & Son when characters Fred and Lamont (Redd Foxx and Demond Wilson) interact with their Puerto Rican neighbor Julio (Gregory Sierra).

 The 2021 animated PBS show Alma's Way, about a Puerto Rican girl growing up in the Bronx with her family, frequently mentions mofongo as a favorite family dish.